netzob/netzob/netzob/doc/documentation/source/user_guide/inference/vocabular.rst

 Data carving
 ============

 Data carving is the process of extracting semantic information from fields or messages.
-Netzob allows the extraction of the following semantic information :
+Netzob can extract the following semantic information :

 * URL
 * email